adityagangal/timely-py/README.md

 The most challenging part of this project has been the schema design.
 Having conquered it, the rest of the development was easy.

-Here’s a clear and concise summary of your system design decisions, perfect for your project’s README:

 ---

 ## System Design Summary